dkarlinsky/azsmrc/azsmrc/Readme.txt

 Once there, click on the User Managment tools and add / edit users from there

+4.1	SSL

+If you want to use SSL encrypted communication you need to create a SSL certificate first.
+To do that open Azureus and go to Tools->Options->Security and create a certificate.
+If you have done that enable SSL in AzSMRC settings and restart Azureus.
+Don't forget to enable SSL in the client too.

 5. Manually starting the remote client

 	For Windows: